Fowthy/MacroAI/README.md

-# Healthy Eating Meal Planner
+# Healthy Eating Meal Planner DEMO
 an AI model that creates the best meal plan for you based on your preferences and dietary restrictions

 ![](headingimg.png)